 Investment opportunity in EV charging stations

-Industry analyst Vijay Anthwal says the transition into the electric vehicles market poses a never-like-before opportunity for multiple market stakeholders.
+Industry analyst Vijay Anthwal says the transition into the EV market poses a never-like-before opportunity for multiple market stakeholders.
 He says, “this massive market opportunity might be a key driver of India’s post-COVID economic recovery, creating jobs and economic value, both in existing businesses and establishing new ones”.

 National capital Delhi has 94 charging stations, while Chandigarh has 48 of them.
 Among the states, Telangana has the highest number of electric vehicle charging stations numbering 50, followed by Rajasthan (49) and Karnataka (45).
 Delhi-Jaipur-Agra stretch of national highway has 29 charging stations, followed by 24 on Delhi-Chandigarh stretch, Mumbai-Pune (15) and Jaipur-Delhi (9).

 In addition to this, the government has sanctioned 2,877 EV charging stations in 68 cities across 25 states, which are to be installed in the coming days.
-Today, work is underway to set up charging stations for electric vehicles at 22,000 of the 70,000 petrol pumps across the country.
+Today, work is underway to set up charging stations at 22,000 of the 70,000 petrol pumps across the country.

 Creating public charging infrastructure can be daunting and expensive.
 It involves disrupting already congested travel corridors, finding suitable charging spaces and substantial outlays to achieve a decent network of public EV charging infrastructure.
 Mandating every fossil fuel vending outlet to have EV charging stations is already notified.
 The pace of such installations needs to be speeded up.